anilp-ampops/docker_upload_aliases/README.md

-This tool enables you to create 2 aliases, which are set tag and upload image to docker hub.
-The aliases are temporary in the bash shell running.
+This tool sets up 2 Linux aliases which are temporarily created to help the user define the docker image tag and upload to dockerhub repo without having to run through normal process of logging on to docker hub, setting the tag and pushing up the image.

 # Usage.